Distributed Online Private Learning of Convex Nondecomposable Objectives: DPSDA-C AND ITS ANALYSIS

-\subsection{Pseudo-Regret of DPSDA-C}
+\subsubsection{Pseudo-Regret of DPSDA-C}

-Using the result in Lemma 3, we provide the pseudo-regret bound of DPSDA-C, where the main idea is to transform the result in Theorem 1 into the corresponding analysis of DPSDA-C by using the specific update rules \eqref{e18}-\eqref{e20}.
+Using Lemma 3, we can derive the pseudo-regret bound of DPSDA-C, where the main idea is to transform the result in Theorem 1 into the corresponding analysis of DPSDA-C by using the specific update rules \eqref{e18}-\eqref{e20}.